mjftw/fullstack-ts-starter/README.md

 ## Deployment

-A dockerfile is included to build the full-stack React SSR + Nest app.
+A dockerfile is included to help build and deploy the full-stack React SSR + Nest app.
-Find more info at [deploy/README.md][deploy/README.md]
+Find more info at [deploy/README.md](deploy/README.md)

 ## Attribution